unhappy woman standing with arms crossed

 Shame and guilt seem to be a big component of infidelity for those who cheat.
 Surprisingly the wounded spouse also experiences a huge amount of guilt.
 When a husband cheats on his wife by having an affair then he suffers some guilt and remorse.
 It is largely seen that the wife, who is the innocent person is also burdened by the guilt of a different magnitude.
 When infidelity is exposed and brought out in the open by the spouse, usually there is an overt or covert agreement not to tell anyone and to hide the facts from others.
-There is usually few avenues to discuss such hush-hush matters and often the wounded spouse ends up suffering in silence, handling a lot of guilt.
+There are usually few avenues to discuss such hush-hush matters and often the wounded spouse ends up suffering in silence, handling a lot of guilt.

 Why Does The Wife Feel Guilty About Husband’s Infidelity?